lucatume/wp-browser/README.md

 You can use wp-browser to test WordPress sites, plugins and themes.

+Version `3.5` is built from the transpiling of version `4.0` of the project.

+If you're using version `~3.2`, read [the migration guide][6] to update your project to either version `3.5` or version `4.0` depending on your PHP compatibility requirements.

 ## Installation

 Add wp-browser to your project as a development dependency using [Composer][1]